 - Thyroid-stimulating hormone (TSH) — typically low in Graves disease

-- Total or free T4 — usually elevated
+- Free T4 — usually elevated

 The above tests may also be ordered periodically to monitor thyroid function and hormone production.